RodrigoLlanes/advent-of-code/README.md

-# Advent Of Code
+# Advent of code
-My solutions for the [AdventOfCode](https://adventofcode.com) contests I have competed in:
+My solutions for the [Advent of code](https://adventofcode.com) contests I have competed in:

 | Year                                  | Solution                 | Stars |
 |---------------------------------------|--------------------------|-------|